The following checklist contains cluster, host, and virtual machine requirements that you need to be aware of before using vSphere Fault Tolerance.

 Incompatible features must not be running with the fault tolerant virtual machines.
 See Fault Tolerance Interoperability.

-Virtual machine files must be stored on shared storage.
-Acceptable shared storage solutions include Fibre Channel, (hardware and software) iSCSI, NFS, and NAS.
+Virtual machine files (except for the VMDK files) must be stored on shared storage.
+Acceptable shared storage solutions include Fibre Channel, (hardware and software) iSCSI, vSAN, NFS, and NAS.

 Other Configuration Recommendations

 You should also observe the following guidelines when configuring Fault Tolerance.